How Much Walking Does a Chihuahua Need? [Exercise Guide]

 How Much Exercise Does a Teacup Chihuahua Need?

-A teacup chihuahua doesn’t need as much exercise as a regular-sized Chihuahua.
+A teacup Chihuahua doesn’t need as much exercise as a regular-sized Chihuahua.

-A good rule of thumb is to take your teacup chihuahua for a walk once a day and let them play in the yard.
+A good rule of thumb is to take your teacup Chihuahua for a walk once a day and let them play in the yard.

 Teacup chihuahuas can also get exercise by playing fetch.

-Just like with regular-sized Chihuahuas, it’s important to keep an eye on your chihuahua’s behavior and how much exercise they’re getting.
-As always, too much exercise can lead to health problems for your teacup chihuahua.
+Just like with regular-sized Chihuahuas, it’s important to keep an eye on your Chihuahua’s behavior and how much exercise they’re getting.

 What Items Do You Need to Walk A Chihuahua?